top of page

 Vinnova Funding Grants 2022

-5. "Two-sided Discrimination in an Entrepreneurial Financing Setting: Experimental and Theoretical Evidence" 2022 with Junlong Feng, Weijie Zhong
+5. "Two-sided Discrimination in an Entrepreneurial Financing Setting: Experimental and Theoretical Evidence" 2022 with Junlong Feng, Ofir Gefen, Weijie Zhong

 Research Funding from Stanford GSB